ProAir HFA; ProAir RespiClick; Proventil HFA; Ventolin HFA; VoSpire ER [DSC]

 - For breathing into the lungs.

-- If working out or playing sports causes signs, use right before doing it.
+- If working out or playing sports causes your child signs, give right before your child does it.

 - Follow how to clean carefully.

 - Do not take the device apart or wash it.
 Do not use it with a spacer.
-Do not breathe out into the device.
+Be sure your child does not breathe out into the device.

 - Clean mouthpiece by wiping with a dry tissue or cloth.
 Do not wash or put in water.